Do Go On - 314 - The Oak Island Mystery

 They've got disguises.

-One of them's wearing a fake moustache.
+One of them's wearing a fake mustache.

 One of them's doing like theme music.